stickeeuk/canary/README.md

 ```
 mkdir -p tools/canary
 composer require --working-dir=tools/canary stickee/canary
-tools/canary/vendor/bin/canary install
+tools/canary/vendor/bin/canary install .
 ```

-You must commit this new directory and any new config files.
+You should commit this new directory and any new config files that are generated.

 _[Why do we install tools into their own directory?](https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation)_